Connie Carpenter-Phinney: Cycling career

 Carpenter had trained on a bicycle during the skating off-season, and after the ankle injury in 1976, she began racing on the bike.
-1976 was her first season of bicycle racing, and she won the US National Championship by beating former champion Mary Jane 'Miji' Reoch.
+1976 was her first season of bicycle racing, and she won the US National Championship by beating former champion Mary Jane "Miji" Reoch.
 In 1977 and 1979, she also won the U.S. national road and track pursuit championships.
 She added a pair of national criterium championships to her resume before winning the Olympic gold medal in 1984.
-1984 was the first year women's cycling was part of the Olympics, previously it had only been a men's sport.
-The race took place on July 29, 1984 and was 79 km.
+1984 was the first year women's cycling was part of the Olympics; previously it had only been a men's sport.
+The 79 km race took place on July 29, 1984.
 She won the race in a sprint over fellow American Rebecca Twigg and European competitors Jeannie Longo and Maria Canins.

+She was a three-time overall winner of what was at that time America's premier stage race, the Coors International Bicycle Classic, winning her last overall victory there in 1982.